TheJCD/detego-mars-app/README.md

 1. Add this to the scripts block in package.json `"test": "jest --env=jsdom"`
 2. I had to install `npm install -D jest-environment-jsdom`

+# Troubleshooting

+- Unfortunately the app is currently not responsive.
+For the correct viewing experience please make sure the viewport is > 1200px.